Close

 class Node<E> {

-private E data; // Value for this node
+private E value; // Value for this node

 private Node<E> next; // Point to next node in list